carriekkim/ceme-website/design-plan/design-journey.md

 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
   - The interactivity and responsiveness of the website immerse users into the website and will help create a memorable experience.
 This is because it is very easy and fluid to view the vast content that is present on the website

-Goal 3: Make club information readily available
+Goal 3: Make events/recruitment information readily available

 Information about a club’s recruitment cycle and events are some of the most common pain points people have when looking at an organizations website.
 This is why we will put this information in multiple places throughout the site.
 We will have a side bar in the home where all the upcoming events will be placed, and we have dedicated tabs, for both events and recruitment.
 These as stated before are some of the most common pain points, and they will be addressed by strategically placing information about the club's recruitment cycle and events throughout the website.
 The inclusion of a prominent sidebar on the homepage, exclusively dedicated to displaying upcoming events, ensures immediate visibility.
 Additionally, having separate tabs dedicated specifically to events and recruitment will provide visitors with easy access to detailed information without navigating through multiple pages.
 The rationale behind this design approach lies in acknowledging the common frustrations faced by users seeking club-related information.
 By placing essential details in multiple easily accessible locations, such as the sidebar and dedicated tabs, we aim to alleviate these pain points and streamline the user experience.